deesto/bnl-sdcc-st-group/README.md

 - SDCC: debugging broken connections between test Prometheus and Grafana services in OpenShift
   - OpenShift MTU change by infra team: reverted again back to default 1500 value
 - SDCC: discussions about validity of requests for creating and maintaining another [facility CUPS service](https://rt.racf.bnl.gov/rt/Ticket/Display.html?id=37916)
+- BNL: travel over the weekend to KIT for [Belle II workshop and site meetings](ttps://indico.belle2.org/event/13885/)
+  - still waiting for travel beginning 10 May travel to be finalized as of 9 May.

 # 28 Apr - 2 May
 - ATLAS: VO, IAM user management, questions, troubleshooting